 Hyphens in writing are an essential punctuation point.
-But the use of hyphens can sometimes be a little confusing for new writers.
+But using hyphens can sometimes be a little confusing for new writers.

 But knowing when and how to use them correctly is not as challenging as it seems.